List of Star Trek tie-in fiction: Federation: The First 150 Years (2012–13)

 Star Trek: Federation: The First 150 Years (2012) is a limited edition fictional reference written by David A. Goodman.
 Editions from 47North and becker&mayer! included an audio introduction by George Takei, and a custom display case.
-Titan Books published a reprint in 2013 which included some formatting and text changes.
+Titan Books published a reprint in 2013 which included formatting and prose changes.

 New Visions (2013–2019)

 Star Trek: New Visions is a photo comic series which utilized imagery from episodes of Star Trek to create new stories.
 The images were stitched together using modern photo editing and special effects software.
-Each completed frame is original to the comics, and characters, settings, and action, designed to appear seamless, regardless of the image's source.
-All issues were composed by John Byrne, and published by IDW Publishing.
+Each completed frame is original to the comics.
+Characters, settings, and action, were designed to appear seamless, regardless of the image's source.
+All issues were produced by John Byrne, and published by IDW Publishing.
 Collections were published in trade paperback format from 2014 to 2019.
-Issues 1 and 2 were assigned an ISBN.
+"The Mirror, Cracked" and "Time's Echo" were assigned an ISBN.

-Special issues (2013–2016)
+Special and unnumbered issues (2013–2016)

-Star Trek Annual 2013 is a one-shot photo comic published as an experiment to create a "lost episode" of Star Trek using the photo comic concept.
+Star Trek Annual 2013 is a one-shot photo comic published as an experiment conceived as "lost episode" of Star Trek.
 The annual was reprinted as Strange New Worlds, and later collected in New Visions, Vol. 1.